 - Share about that event with your family and friends on social websites.

 - Identify one new milestone each day, and keep track of your progress in achieving it.

 - Identify one of your strengths and think about how you are applying that skill.

 - Undertake one daily simple act of kindness for another.

 - Remember a negative occurrence, and then discover a way to evaluate it in an optimistic light.

 - Engage in focused breathing and mindfulness to restore a sense of peace.

 For individuals providing care for a senior loved one with Alzheimer’s disease, the need to focus on positives is usually much more imperative to overall wellbeing.
 Family caregivers who participated in a recent 5-week study in which the effectiveness of these coping skills were evaluated, documented a reduction in depression scores of 16%, and a decrease in anxiety of 14%.

 Together with the techniques above, it is crucial for family caregivers to avoid isolating themselves and trying to manage their caregiving duties alone, which can rapidly bring on caregiver burnout along with other serious health complications.
 Working with a knowledgeable in-home care agency, like JFS Care, is the perfect solution towards obtaining a much healthier life balance – both for family caregivers and also the senior loved ones in their care.

-Life is stressful, but we are able to help!
-Contact JFS Care, the best home health agency Burbank and the surrounding areas have to offer, at (213) 383-2273 for the reliable home care services that enable you a chance to focus on self-care and good quality time with those you love.
+Looking for a professional caregiver in Santa Monica or the surrounding communities?
+Contact JFS Care at (213) 383-2273 for the reliable home care services that enable you a chance to focus on self-care and good quality time with those you love.
 Click here to see our full service area.